ataylor89/unix_wisdom/shell.md

 You can interact with shell on Mac OS using Terminal.

-When you type on your keyboard or make clicks on your trackpad, these events enter an event loop.
-The operating system listens for events in the event loop, and queues them, and handles them.
+When you type on your keyboard or make clicks on your trackpad, these events enter an event queue.
+When the event is a system-level event (like swiping left or right on the trackpad) the operating system handles them.

-When Terminal is open, Terminal is notified of events like keypresses and mouse clicks.
+Otherwise, the operating system forwards the events to the event queue of the currently running application.

+Terminal has its own event loop.
+Terminal listens for events and handles them.

+Terminal listens for keypresses, mouse clicks, and trackpad activity.

-Terminal gets user input from the keyboard and passes it to the underlying, which might be bash or zsh.
+When you type the "Return" key in Terminal, Terminal recognizes this keypress, and interprets the line of text as a command.
+Terminal passes the command to the underlying shell, bash or zsh.

 ## Is Terminal a GUI or a CLI?